BobaBoard/boba-docs/docusaurus/docs/users/self-hosting/server-setup.md

 :::note
 If you don't already have a `tailscale` account, you can quickly set one up [here](https://tailscale.com/pricing) for free.
 Tailscale allows you to do useful things like:
-- easily access your new server remotesly
+- easily access your new server remotely
-- edit your server configuration files directly on the server using VSCode
+- edit your server configuration files directly on the server
 :::

 Connect your tailscale account to your new server with the followiing command: